 Make sure your clothes are clean and neatly ironed.
 Nothing gives away the lack of attention to detail more than wrinkled or dirty clothing.
 Select clothing that fits properly, as ill-fitting clothing can appear scruffy and you wearing clothes that fit will help you to feel comfortable and relax in your interview.

 Good grooming and hygiene are essential, so make sure you have clean hair, fingernails, fresh breath, deodorant, etc. Hair should be styled in a neat but manageable style, as the last thing you want to be doing during the interview is stressing about your fancy new up-do coming unpinned, however, I recommend you keep it pulled back from your face.
 Men, if you have facial hair, be sure to give it a trim/comb through ahead of the interview, so that you look as neat and tidy as possible.

-Perfume and aftershave should be used sparingly so that it is not overpowering and the same goes for makeup, that should be kept subtle.
+Perfume and aftershave should be used sparingly so that it is not overpowering and the same goes for makeup, which should be kept subtle.
 Don’t wear flashy jewelry, as it may become distracting and you’ll want the interviewer to pay attention to you, not your bling.

 Avoid loud prints:

 It’s good to show a bit of personality in your outfit choice, however, it is best to stick to block colors, rather than loud, busy prints.
 Don’t be afraid of going for a slightly brighter shade, as it can help you to stand out and appear more confident.
 Try to find a balance between smart and stylish.

 Novelty ties and socks are best avoided.
 Yes, the interviewer will notice!

 You can inject a bit of personality into your outfit with the accessories that you select, so if you’d rather play it safe with your outfit choice, why no pair it with a nice bag or pair of shoes?